Ukraine introduces export licences for key agricultural commodities | Headlines

 - Ukraine

-Ukraine has introduced export licences for agriculture commodities wheat, corn and sunflower oil, Interfax Ukraine news agency quoted a government resolution as saying on Sunday.
+Ukraine has introduced export licences for its key agriculture commodities wheat, corn and sunflower oil, Interfax Ukraine news agency quoted a government resolution as saying on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)